-This manual describes programming functions provided by controls as of the following NC software numbers.
+This manual describes programming functions provided by our controls with the following NC software numbers and later.

 Control model NC software number

-TNC 620 817600-16
+TNC 620 817600-17

-TNC 620 E 817601-16
+TNC 620 E 817601-17

-TNC 620 Programming station 817605-16
+TNC 620 programming station 817605-17

 The suffix E indicates the export version of the control.
 The following software options are unavailable or only available to a limited extent in the export version: